 - Develop a system of supports to sustain changes in adult behavior; and facilitate collaborative planning.

 Transforming Teaching and Learning

 - Incorporate the unique identities and worldviews of students, families, and community when implementing a range of system-wide instructional and collaborative practices to address the needs of each and every learner.

-If your district wants to learn more about how to engage in this groundbreaking work independently, access the Guidance Document for Independent District Teams for detailed steps and a 5-year plan.
+- Learn more about how to engage in this groundbreaking work independently.
+Check out the Guidance Document for Independent District Teams for detailed steps and a 5-year plan.